What Is Inpatient Rehab?

 Inpatient treatment centers typically include clinical guidance and supervision and referral to a variety of step-down programs that you can transition towards after completing medical detox.
 When receiving inpatient treatment, you’ll live onsite at a rehab facility in a supportive and supervised environment.
 After finishing inpatient rehab, you may continue recovering in a residential, partial hospitalization, intensive outpatient, or outpatient treatment setting.

-Best Suited For Inpatient Rehabilitation
+Who is Best Suited For Inpatient Rehabilitation?

 Inpatient and outpatient treatment fits anyone seeking help with alcohol addiction, but certain factors solidify inpatient as the best option for them.
 For people with co-occurring mental health conditions or dual diagnoses, like Attention Deficit Hyperactivity Disorder (ADHD), being able to personalize treatment can be extremely helpful.
 Specialists at these facilities can treat addiction and mental health simultaneously.
 It is also highly recommended that those with heart, liver, or breathing issues in their medical history, be in this type of treatment.
 So, physicians can closely monitor any signs of these different health conditions if you seek inpatient treatment.